Akash-NG

-Development
+Description

 With a canisterised launcher and a significantly reduced ground system footprint than the previous generation Akash SAM system, Akash-NG has been created for greater deployability.
+An Akash-NG missile system includes three vehicle types — radar unit, command and control unit (CCU) and the launcher unit with six missile canisters.
 In September 2016, approval was given for the development of the Akash-NG (New Generation), with funding of ₹470 crore.

 Akash-NG will be more resilient to saturation attacks and have a quicker reaction time.
 The second stage's dual-pulse solid rocket motor is lighter than the air-breathing ramjet engine found in the earlier generation Akash and Akash-1S missiles.
 It assists in lessening the platform's weight and footprint.
 The missile's effectiveness against targets with low radar cross-section is enhanced by an AESA Multi-Function Radar and an electro-optical targeting system.
+The radar can detect over 100 targets and engage 10 targets simultaneously.
 It's optical proximity fuze offers superior anti-electromagnetic interference capabilities.

+According to Electropneumatics and Hydraulics India, the Akash-NG launcher can function at elevations between 20° and 70° and at 360° azimuth.
+The deployment time from transportation to ready-to-fire mode is less than 20 minutes.
+It takes ten minutes to reload two stacks of canisterised missiles.

 The missile uses an Ku-band active radar seeker which was revealed to the public during Aero India 2021.
 The multi-function radar can identify friends or foes, provide fire control up to 80 km and surveillance up to 120 km.
 The EOTS can identify and track targets up to 45 km away.
 Akash-NG has extensive electronic counter-countermeasures capabilities.
 The weapon system is capable of operating in all weather condition.
 It is transportable by road, rail, and air.